Tinlia/CodecademyProjects/README.md

 # CodecademyProjects
-A collection of projects completed within the Codecademy "Learn JavaScript" course
+A collection of projects completed within the Codecademy "Learn JavaScript" course and the Machine Learning Career Path